dr14nium/python-playground/README.md

 Here's a list of files in this repo along with a brief description:

 1. [**gdk2krsv3.py**](gdk2krsv3.py): This is a python script that can transform geodetic coordinates to cartesian.
+2. [**loadgeojson2pg.py**](loadgeojson2pg.py): This is a python script that can load geojson data into postgre sql with the postgis add-on package.

 ## How to Run